 "School is starting tomorrow and we are officially seniors now.
 We need to go shopping, Ri."

-"You mean, 'you' need to go shopping."
-I replied back lazily, trying to get under the covers.
+"You mean, you need to go shopping," I replied lazily, trying to get under the covers.

 "Riley Adams, you better get out of your bed.
 I'm going to be there in like 15 minutes and drag your lazy ass to the mall."
 She cut the call without waiting for my reply.
 I love that girl to bits but she drives me insane sometimes.

 After a lot of struggle, I got out of my tiny bed and took a quick shower.
 I wore my ripped jeans and my favorite Gryffindor hoodie and threw up my hair in a bun before heading downstairs to see my dad reading a newspaper on the couch.